rekindle-blog/rekindle-blog.github.io/_posts/2021-06-17-enduring-divine-absence-joseph-minich-s-work.md

 ### Three Propositions

 In the final section of Chapter 4, Minich gives three propositions we are to mull over while enduring Divine absence.
 These are: God is, God is for me in Christ, and human beings are guilty of sin before God.
-As a quick aside, when we speak of remembering, it is not merely information ‘recall’.
+As a quick aside, when we speak of remembering, it is not merely information 'recall'.
 No, remembering is the disposition of lived memory meditated upon.

 The propositions are simple yet critical.
 They are also inexhaustible.
 It is after all the plain truths prayerfully considered and impressed upon by the Spirit which alleviate much agony.